-And the harsh reality is, the price of higher education is continuing to increase year after year.
+The harsh reality is that the price of higher education is continuing to increase year after year.

 Federal student loans can be a great way for students to get help paying for school, but they don’t always cover the entire cost, and depending on the college, students are graduating with tens of thousands of dollars in debt — with no chance of paying it off anytime soon.

-But here’s the good news: While the cost of college isn’t getting any cheaper, there are several ways to make it cheaper for yourself.
+But here’s the good news: While college isn’t getting any less expensive, there are several ways to make it cheaper for yourself.

 Whether you need a little help or a lot, there are tons of opportunities available to help you cover the cost of your education.
-It may take a little extra research and hard work, but in long run, it is absolutely worth it to avoid graduating college with the burden of nearly $40,000 of debt.
+It may take a little extra research and hard work, but in the long run, it is absolutely worth it to avoid graduating college with the burden of heavy debt.

-Fastweb hosts more than 1.5 million scholarships that provide more than $3.4 billion.
-Once you create a profile, the site’s search feature will help you find the most accurate matches that fit your needs.
+Fastweb hosts more than 1.5 million scholarships that provide more than $3.4 billion in funding.
+Once you create a profile, the site’s search feature will help you find the matches that best fit your needs.
 Your personal profile is how the site helps you find pretty much exactly what you’re looking for.

-You can then also see all the scholarships you applied for, or may want to apply to in the future.
-They also have ‘contests’ that you can enter monthly or weekly to win money.
+You can then also see all the scholarships you’ve applied for and those you may want to apply for in the future.
+They also have “contests” that you can enter monthly or weekly to win money!

-While the College Board is known for its college planning tools, it also has an arm that focuses on scholarships.
+While the College Board is known for its college-readiness tests, it also has an arm that focuses on scholarships.
 Big Future hosts scholarships, as well as other financial aid and internship information from more than 2,200 programs — totaling nearly $6 billion.
 In order to get the most accurate search results, it’s critical to fill out as many details as you can in the profile that’s used for searching.

 Formerly known as College Prowler, Niche is a great tool that can help you find colleges AND money.
 It’s organized into categories that make it pretty easy to find what you’re looking for — allowing users to search by interest, career, major and other areas.

-Scholarship Monkey allows you to search for scholarships a few different ways.
-You can search by keyword, browse scholarship lists (various categories/topics) and also see lists of the latest and featured scholarships.
-The site also allows you to create a personal profile for more accurate results.
+Scholarship Monkey allows you to search for scholarships and grants a few different ways.
+You can search by keyword, browse scholarship lists (various categories/topics) and see lists of the latest and featured scholarships.
+This site also allows you to create a personal profile for more accurate results.

 Cappex hosts a database of more than $11 billion in scholarship opportunities.
 Once you create a personal profile, you can search for opportunities that directly match your strengths and skills.
 Plus, Cappex has a tool that will calculate your odds of getting into a certain college before you even apply.

 Chegg is widely known for its online textbook store that allows students to either rent or buy textbooks for cheap.
-But Chegg is also a great resource for finding scholarships — more than $1 billion worth of them.
+But Chegg is also a great resource for finding scholarships — more than 25,000 of them.

-To search for available scholarships, go to ‘colleges’ at the top of the homepage and then click ‘scholarships’ in the drop-down menu.
+To search for available scholarships, click on the menu stack at the top right of the homepage and select the “scholarships” in the drop-down menu.
 Once you create a personal profile, you can search for available opportunities that match your criteria.
-Chegg also has a ‘top scholarship picks this week’ category that highlights some options you may have missed.
+Chegg also has a “top scholarship picks this week” category that highlights some options you may have missed.

-The site also allows users to search by a variety of different topics, college types and personal details — in order to give you the best results for you.
+The site also allows users to search by a variety of different topics, college types and personal details — in order to give you the best results.